White feminism: 21st century intersectional feminism, or fourth-wave (2010–present)

-Another example of controversy stems from the beliefs of some feminists that the Islamic practices of women wearing hijabs, burqas, and niqabs are oppressive towards women.
+Another example of controversy stems from the beliefs of some feminists that the Islamic practices of women wearing hijabs, burqas, and niqābs are oppressive towards women.
 This has been labeled white feminism.
 Many Muslim women have spoken out in defense of their religious dress practices.
 One example of this belief was seen in the Islamic scarf controversy in France where it was argued by many French feminists that the Islamic veil threatens women's autonomy, while many Muslim women say that it is a choice and that denying the choice only restricts a woman's freedom.
 They say that some wear it as a personal commitment; others reject the notion that the veil is a religious sign.
-Some Muslim women see the burqa as freeing, because it enabled them to be in the public sphere while still observing moral and religious requirements.
+Some Muslim women see the burqa as freeing, because it enables them to be in the public sphere while still observing moral and religious requirements.

 In her article, "Do Muslim Women Really Need Saving?"
-Lila Abu-Lughod states that Muslim find comfort through their burqas, as they provide "mobile homes."
+Lila Abu-Lughod states that Muslims find comfort through their burqas, as they provide "mobile homes."
+The widespread white feminist belief that Muslim women must be "saved" from their religious or cultural customs is contested by Abu-Lughod.
+She contends that this perspective, which treats Western ideas of emancipation as universal, is an example of cultural imperialism.
+Veils can represent faith, identity, or individual freedom rather than oppression for many Muslim women.
+Abu-Lughod advocates for acknowledging these women's agency and paying attention to how they personally define freedom instead of presenting them as passive.
+Instead of enforcing a single ideal, she advocates for feminism that values cultural diversity.